acon96/home-llm/docs/Setup.md

 ### Step 3: Model Selection & Configuration
 1. You must create the conversation agent based on the model you wish to use.
-    Under the `Ollama at '<url>` service that you just created, select `+ Add conversation agent`
+    Under the `Ollama at '<url>'` service that you just created, select `+ Add conversation agent`
     - **Model Name**: Select `qwen3:8b` from the list.
 2. You can configure how the model is "prompted".
 See [here](./Model%20Prompting.md) for more information on how that works.

 For now, defaults for the model should have been populated.
-If you would like the model to be able to control devices then you must select the `Assist` API.
+If you would like the Qwen3 model to be able to control devices then you should select the `Assist` API.
+This is the included Home Assistant API for controlling devices via Large Language Models.

 Once the desired model has been selected & configured, scroll to the bottom and click `Submit`.